sightworks/slate/source/includes/_auth.md

 ## Get API credentials

-Your Sightworks support representative will provide you with unique API credentials.
+Your Sightworks support representative will provide you with the required unique API credentials.
+If you have not yet received your credentials, lost your credentials or feel that they might have been compromised, please contact your SightWorks support representative at (503) 223-4184 Mon. - Fri.
+9:00 AM to 5:00 PM Pacific Time or <a href="mailto:support@sightworks.com">support@sightworks.com</a>.

 ## Get a Bearer token